Skip to Content

 What is the difference between an audiologist and an otolaryngologist?
 This could also be referred to as the difference between an audiologist and ENT.
 The Ear, Nose and Throat specialists are medical doctors who have completed a degree at a medical school and have specialised in the otolaryngology field.

-They offer a variety of services, procedures, treatments and can diagnose problems or disorders of the ear, nose, throat and even the lower areas of the skull.
+They offer a variety of services, procedures, and treatments and can diagnose problems or disorders of the ear, nose, throat and even the lower areas of the skull.
 Audiologists work within an ENT clinic or own private practice providing hearing tests, dispensing hearing aids and offering counselling services.

 What is an audiologist and what do they do?